codingsasi/warmer/README.md

  - warmer https://abh.ai/sitemap.xml 1
 ```
 - The interval value should be specified in seconds, and it's how long the warmer waiting before loading the next URL in the sitemap.
+- The default interval is 5 seconds.
+No interval (0s) is allowed but use only if you want to DDOS your own site.
-- The url should be specified with scheme as well.
+- The complete url should be specified with scheme as well.

 ### Notes
 Large sitemaps, that include other zipped or gzipped sitemaps are not supported yet.
 I'll release that as and when I get time.
 But for most sitemaps this should warm it just fine.